Hey there mama, we know what you are going through!

 Weight Gain in Pregnancy

 Gaining weight is imperative in pregnancy and learning to accept this fact will make the process a whole lot easier.
 Try to leave the self-criticism aside and embrace the changes.
 Weight gain in pregnancy is nothing like weight gain outside of it.
 This one has purpose; it’s not something that should be fought.
 The Institute of Medicine lists the following weight gain as in the normal-ranges: for women of normal weight, 25 to 35 pounds; underweight women 28 to 40 pounds; and overweight women 15 to 25 pounds.
+As Helene Byrne, founder of BeFit-Mom notes, ‘the best strategy for managing prenatal gain is to eat a high-quality diet that matches your individual metabolism’.
 Once a bump is well visible in the second trimester, treat yourself and shop for some shape-fitting maternity wear.
 It’s time to proudly show your baby bump!

 Trusting your body in Pregnancy